apiwichs/Grocery-Store-Queue-Simulation/README.md

 This project was developed for **ECE 244 – Programming Fundamentals**.

 Academic Integrity Notice:
-This repository is shared for learning and demonstration purposes only.
+This repository is shared for demonstration purposes only.
 Students currently enrolled in ECE 244 or similar courses should not copy or submit this code for academic credit.